graphql-factory/graphql-factory/README.md

 ### Multi-Types
 Some objects may be very similar in definition but have different types.
 One example is a `GraphQLInputObjectType` that has a subset of the fields in a `GraphQLObjectType` that is used for mutating that object type.
 In this case `graphql-factory` allows you to use a Multi-type definition in conjunction with the `omitFrom` field of a `FactoryTypeConfig` object to create both GraphQL objects from a single definition.
 This allows a reduction of redundant definition code but does add some complexity

+Additionally, if you are using field resolves you may have different functions for different types.
+To do this, instead of specifying a function in the field resolve definition, specify a hash where the key is the type and the value is the resolve function.
+See example

 #### Multi-Type Example Definition